DISPOSAL OF BIRDS

 Your local Vet

-We have had a few reports from customers this year letting us know that some vets are willing to Euthanais Starlings and Mynas at no cost, ask you local vet clinics if they are willing to do this for you at no charge.
+A few reports from customers indicate some vets are willing to Euthanais Starlings and Mynas at no cost.
+I suggest yousk you local vet clinics if they are willing to do this for you at no charge.

-Once captured, the recommended method for the humane euthanasia of Indian Mynas in Victoria is the injection of barbiturates by a veterinarian.
+The recommended method for the humane euthanasia of Indian Mynas in Victoria is the injection of barbiturates by a veterinarian.
 Another method supported by the Victorian Government is cervical dislocation, when undertaken by a person who is trained and highly competent.
 To minimise stress on birds they should be taken to a vet as soon as captured for immediate euthanasia.
-Any euthansed birds must be disposed of appropriately, according to local regulations for waste disposal.
+Any euthanized birds must be disposed of appropriately, according to local regulations for waste disposal.

 There has been research into euthanasia by carbon monoxide (CO) and carbon dioxide (CO2), however the Victorian Government and National Office of the Royal Society for the Prevention of Cruelty to Animals (RSPCA) recommends further investigation before they can be considered humane methods of euthanasia of Common (Indian) Mynas.